 - Rice – to serve.
 Ideally Japanese rice.

-- Instant Japanese Curry – as briefly mentioned above, ready-made Japanese curries are readily available in the form of either blocks or pouches at Japanese supermarkets.
-Typical brands include S&B Golden Curry, House Foods Java Curry, etc. They come in different heat levels so pick whichever suit your taste best!
-Although we find even the ‘hot’ ones aren’t actually hot.
-That’s why we needed (and recommend) extra chilli powder/togarashi to spice it up a bit more!
+- Instant Japanese Curry – ready-made Japanese curries are readily available in either blocks or pouches at Japanese supermarkets.
+Typical brands include S&B Golden Curry, House Foods Java Curry, etc. They come in different heat levels, so pick whichever suits your taste best!

 - Chilli Powder/Togarashi – Togarashi is a type of Japanese chilli pepper powder that’s typically made up of seven spices.
 It’s a super common seasoning/garnish for Japanese dishes to add a little tingle to the palate.
 They can be commonly found at Japanese or general Asian supermarkets.
 Regular chilli powder makes a good alternative and works well in this recipe.

-- Panko coating – as already mentioned earlier, panko is key to making katsu.
-In order to help get the panko breadcrumbs gelled to the chicken, you will need both flour and egg.
-The chicken should already be seasoned but I like to add a touch of salt and pepper (and maybe togarashi) in the panko coating for extra flavour!
+- Panko coating – panko is key to making katsu.
+In order to help get the panko breadcrumbs glued to the chicken, you will need both flour and egg.
+The chicken should already be seasoned, but I like to add a touch of togarashi in the panko coating for extra flavour!
 You can find panko breadcrumbs at Japanese/Asian supermarkets.

 Air Fryer Tips & Notes

 - You do need a bit of oil for air frying.
-Not only does the oil help to crisp up the chicken but it also helps to achieve that luscious golden colour and prevents it from getting burnt.
-I mean, you don’t want a pale-looking piece of katsu on your plate, do you?
-I always brush oil over both the air fryer basket and chicken.
+Not only does the oil help to crisp up the chicken, but it also helps to achieve that luscious golden colour and prevents it from getting burnt.
+You don’t want a pale-looking piece of katsu on your plate, do you?
+I always brush oil over both the air fryer basket and the chicken.

 - Preheat the air fryer before cooking.
-This helps to ensure the chicken katsu comes out crispy and prevent chances of it to turn out soggy.
+This helps to ensure the chicken katsu comes out crispy and prevents it from turning out soggy.
 It only takes a few minutes to preheat and makes a difference.

 - Flip the chicken halfway through.
 It helps the air fryer chicken to crisp up on all sides.
 Furthering the first point above, I like to brush another layer of oil on the other side of the chicken after flipping it.

-- Chicken times may slighty differ from air fryer to air fryer, as well as depending on the size and thickness of your chicken.
+- Chicken times may slightly differ from air fryer to air fryer, as well as depending on the size and thickness of your chicken.

 Looking for more Japanese-inspired recipes?
 Check these out too: